Bell AH-1 SuperCobra: United States

 During the closing months of the United States' involvement in the Vietnam War, the Marine Corps embarked the AH-1J SeaCobra assigned to HMA-369 (now HMLA-369) aboard Denver, Cleveland, and later Dubuque, for sea-based interdiction of the Ho Chi Minh Trail in North Vietnam in the vicinity of Hon La (Tiger) Island.
 These were termed Marine Hunter-Killer (MARHUK) Operations and lasted from June to December 1972.
 As such, the type participated in the final American combat operations in Vietnam.
 Several AH-1Js were present to cover the evacuation of the US Embassy in Saigon in April 1975.
+During the Vietnam war, 306 AH-1 were destroyed.

 During 1983, Marine Cobras took part in the invasion of Grenada.
 They were typically used to perform close air support and helicopter escort missions; a total of two AH-1Ts were shot down and three crew members killed.
 That same year, Marine AH-1s were also deployed off the coast of Beirut, Lebanon, amid the Lebanese civil war in support of the Multinational Peacekeeping Force.
 In this theatre, the AH-1s were typically armed with Sidewinder missiles and guns, which were intended to be used as an emergency air defense measure to counter the threat of light civil aircraft being piloted by suicide bombers.

-During the mid 1980s, the AH-1W variant entered service with the USMC.
+During the mid-1980s, the AH-1W variant entered service with the USMC.
 Between, 1986 to 1999, the service took delivery of 179 Super Cobras.